obartunov/sqljsondoc/jsonpath.md

 ```

  ### Filter expression
-A filter expression is similar to `WHERE` clause in SQL, it is used to remove SQL/JSON items from an SQL/JSON sequence if they do not satisfy a predicate.
+A filter expression is similar to a `WHERE` clause in SQL, it is used to remove SQL/JSON items from an SQL/JSON sequence if they do not satisfy a predicate.
 The syntax uses a question mark `?` followed by a parenthesized predicate.
 In __lax__ mode, any SQL/JSON arrays in the operand are automatically unwrapped.
 The predicate is evaluated for each SQL/JSON item in the SQL/JSON sequence.
 Predicate returns `Unknown` (SQL NULL) if any error occured during evaluation of its operands and execution.
 The result is those SQL/JSON items for which the predicate resulted in `True`, `False` and `Unknown` are rejected.

 Within a filter, the special variable `@` is used to reference the current SQL/JSON item in the SQL/JSON sequence.